wshbair/blockly2hooks/README.md

 ![logo](logo.png)
 # Blockly2Hooks (Beta version)
 A platform for developing visually XRPL hooks smart contract using Blockly.
-We have integrated many features such as generating XRPL Hook code with visual drag-and-drop blocks, compile the genrate c code in to WASM form.
-Also, we have inegrated the deploymnet function so user can deploy the complied Hook to XRPL Hook testnet network.
+We have integrated many features such as generating XRPL Hook C code with visual drag-and-drop blocks and compiling hook code into WASM.
+Also, we have integrated the deployment to the XRPL Hook testnet network.

- We build our the hooks block based on the offical documentation of the XRPL Hook [https://xrpl-hooks.readme.io/](https://xrpl-hooks.readme.io/)
+We build our the hooks block based on the official documentation of the XRPL Hook [https://xrpl-hooks.readme.io/](https://xrpl-hooks.readme.io/)

 ### Getting Started

-Clone the Blockly2hook respresitory
+Clone the Blockly2hook repository

 ```bash
 git clone https://github.com/wshbair/blockly2hooks